-Start by entering the student's name, his or her Social Security Number and date of birth.
+Start by entering the student's Federal Student Aid (FSA) ID username or verified email address and FSA ID password, or the student's name, his or her Social Security Number and date of birth.
 When putting in numbers, do not use dashes, spaces, hyphens, periods, decimal points, commas, etc., as only digits are used with the FAFSA.

+Login

-Login Form Approved OMB No. 1845-0001 App.
+Student Information Form Approved OMB No. 1845-0001 App.
 Exp.
-12/31/2017 Student Information Instructions are provided for each FAFSA question in the Help and Hints section on the right side of the page and are also available by clicking Need Help? at the bottom of the Enter either your (the student's) FSA ID or personal information to log in to FAFSA on the Enter your (the student's) FSA ID Enter the student's information OR Do not log in with the FSA ID if you are not the student.
-NEXT > NEED HELP?
+12/31/2018 Instructions are provided for each FAFSA question in the Help and Hints section on the right side of the page and are also available by clicking Need Help? at the bottom of the page.
+Enter either your (the student's) FSA ID or personal information to log in to FAFSA on the Web.
+Image: Construction Image: Construction

+NEXT

+NEED HELP?

+Login

-Login Form Approved OMB No. 1845-0001 Student Information App.
+Student Information Form Approved OMB No. 1845-0001 App.
 Exp.
-12/31/2017 Instructions are provided for each FAFSA question in the Help and Hints section on the right side of the page and are also available by clicking Need Help? at the bottom of the page.
-Enter either your (the student's) FSA ID or personal information to log in to FAFSA on the Enter the student's information Enter your (the student's) FSA ID OR Do not log in with the FSA ID if you are not the student.
-Create an FSA ID FSA ID Username or Verified Email Address Forgot Username FSA ID Password Forgot Password NEXT NEED HELP?
+12/31/2018 Instructions are provided for each FAFSA question in the Help and Hints section on the right side of the page and are also available by clicking Need Help? at the bottom of the

+page.
+Enter either your (the student's) FSA ID or personal information to log in to FAFSA on the Web.

+Enter your (the student's) FSA ID Do not log in with the FSA ID if you are not the student.
+Create an FSA ID FSA ID Username or Verified Enter the student's information OR FSA ID Username FSA ID Password Forgot Password

+NEXT

+NEED HELP? j

 Login Student Information Form Approved OMB No. 1845-0001 App.
 Exp.
-12/31/2017 Instructions are provided for each FAFSA quiright side of the page and are also available page.
-Enter either your (the student's) FSA ID or p Web. ersonal information to log in to FAFSA on the Enter your (the student's) FSA ID Enter the student's information Do not log in with the FSA ID if you are not the student.
-The student's first name The student's full last name The student's Social Security Number From a Freely Associated State?
+12/31/2018 question in the Help and Hints section on the ble by clicking Need Help? at the bottom of the Enter either your (the student's) FSA ID or Web. personal information to log in to FAFSA on the Enter your (the student's) FSA ID Enter the student's information Do not log in with the FSA ID if you are not the student.
+OR The student's first name The student's full last name The student's Social Security Number From a Freely Associated State?
 The student's date of birth (mmddyyyy) NEXT NEED HELP?